learn-co-students/first-ide-lab-bootcamp-prep-000/README.md

 If you feel comfortable with that, go ahead and try it now by clicking the "Open" button.
 Otherwise continue reading for a more detailed explanation.

-**If you are new to programming, please watch the video below and read the entire lab before beginning.**
+**If you are new to programming, please watch the video above and read the entire lab before beginning.**

 The context of reading everything you're going to do before you start will help.
 Then you can follow along with the lab and it will be easier.